oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-00-policies.md

 Add the below statement to allow the user group in your tenancy to use data science:
 ```
-allow group <grp-name> to manage data-science-family in tenancy
+allow group <group-name> to manage data-science-family in tenancy
 ```

 ### 8. Policy to grant users access to Virtual Cloud Network

-The Notebook session will be created inside a subnet, for which we need Virtual Cloud Network that contains a subnet
+The Notebook session will be created inside a subnet, for which we need a Virtual Cloud Network that contains a subnet.

 Add the below statement to allow the user group in your tenancy to use VCN:
 ```
-allow group <grp-name> to use virtual-network-family in tenancy
+allow group <group-name> to use virtual-network-family in tenancy
 ```

-### 9. Policy to accesss virtual network in data science service
+### 9. Policy to access virtual network in data science service

 ```
 allow service datascience to use virtual-network-family in tenancy